'Does he know what the area needs?' | Meadowview neighbors concerned over redistricting map

 "It's not easy, and it's because of the unincorporated county so you can't cross over the unincorporated county line," Hammond said.
 "It is difficult, and we have a lot of neighborhoods who are active, who want to be together, like where they are and there are other neighborhoods who are active, have been together, and don't like where they were put in."

 The final draft map shows Meadowview in District 5 and 8.
 The residents who spoke out against the final draft map want to stay in District 8 and be represented by council member Mai Vang, who they voted for.
-If the map is approved, Meadoview will be represented by two different city councilmembers Vang and Jay Schenirer.
+However, with the map approved, Meadoview will be represented by two different city councilmembers Vang and Jay Schenirer.

 "My concern about being represented by two different districts is, number one, if you have a councilmember in another district, does he really know your area?
 Does he know what the area needs?"
 Reese said.